HassanRaja533/input-integer-state-version/Guide/state_management_implement_guide.md

 ### Fallback_module function's properties

-- It returns an object that can include 3 optional properties:
+- It returns an object that can include 3 properties:
 **1. `_` (underscore)**
     - This property is used **only when your module requires or imports another module** (i.e., a submodule).
     - It defines how submodules should behave and what data they get.